This GE LED A-19 Bulb was tested by green living guy staff. In addition, the test was also in an indoor lamp.

 As a result, the GE Energy Smart® 27-watt LED bulb incorporates proprietary synthetic jet technology.
 Technology enabled by GE’s collaboration with ecomaginationSM Challenge winner Nuventix.
 So Nuventix, creator of LED cooling technologies for energy-efficient lighting.

-GE’s LED 27-watt Energy Smart® LED bulb, on store shelves in the U.S. and Canada adds to the existing portfolio of LED bulbs includes a 13-watt LED (60-watt incandescent replacement) and a 9-watt LED (40-watt incandescent replacement).
+For GE’s LED 27-watt Energy Smart® LED bulb, on store shelves in the U.S. and Canada.
+I mean, it adds to the existing portfolio of LED bulbs includes a 13-watt LED (60-watt incandescent replacement) and a 9-watt LED (40-watt incandescent replacement).
 All which was the first incandescent-shaped (A-19) LED in the world to earn ENERGY STAR® qualification.

 In conclusion, GE testing stated and green living guy staff confirmed the 100-watt incandescent replacement metrics.